Ran Iwai: International career

-Iwai was selected to the Japan youth national team for the 2017 AFC U-16 Women's Championship, where they came in third place.
-She was designated as captain of the national under-17 team for an international friendly against France, in which she scored the only goal in a 1–0 win.
+Iwai represented the Japan under-16 team at the 2017 AFC U-16 Women's Championship, where they came in third place.
+She was later a captain for the under-17 team.
 She made the roster for the 2018 FIFA U-17 Women's World Cup and appeared as a substitute in a 6–0 victory over South Africa in the group stage.